Photograph - black and white - Surgeon-Captain William Fleming Hopkins

 - William Fleming Hopkins was born in the Maryborough District in 1864.
 He graduated from Adelaide University, B.A..
 Returning to Victoria he did three years of teaching at Portland and Scotch College.
 Admitted to Melbourne University, graduating M.B. and B.S. in 1891 and secured the appointment of Medical Officer and Manager of the Stawell Hospital.

 Doctor Hopkins joined the Victorian Rangers Medical Staff in 1892 with the rank of Captain.
 He served with them until his appointment as Medical Officer to the First Victorian Contingent under the command of Captain McLeish.

 Captain Hopkins exhibited courage and coolness under heavy fire attending to the wounded at Rensburg.

-He died of enteric fever at Naauwpoort, 27 March 1900
+He died of enteric fever (typhoid) at Naauwpoort, in the Orange Free state, 27 March 1900

 - G A Osboldstone (Printer and Publisher)